Published in

 Understanding the Meaning of Fra Angelico’s Annunciation.

-The compositional meaning is simple, which says that Gabriel announces Mary as God’s choice for the birth of Christ.
+The compositional meaning is simple- Gabriel announces to Mary that she is God’s choice for the birth of Christ.

 Let us read Luke 1:28-33 to understand the entire story.
 It says,